mimvoid/neocities-site/src/content/fonts/collections/display/index.md

 {{% pangram font="DM Serif Display" %}}

-I really like the contrast of this display variant.
+I really like the contrast and class of this DM Serif variant.
 It's become a habit of mine to use it for formal-ish college essays.

 ## Oswald